ef-johnson/Ray-Tracing-Many-Spheres/README.md

 1) A square matrix with the RDF values from each sphere to every other sphere
 2) A 4-column matrix with columns of Emitting Particle ID, Absorbing Particle ID, Center-to-Center Distance, and RDF.
 3) For simulations with a wall specified, a 3-column matrix with columns of Emitting Particle ID, Particle-center to Wall Distance, and Particle-Wall RDF

+Recommended additional software: Open the "pos" file in ParaView to visualize the sphere positions.